ETS-Android3/Firebase-Video-App/README.md

 # Firebase-Video-App
-Android application to upload videos to firebase and fetch them again to show in reels format on homescreen.
+Android application to upload videos to firebase realtime database and fetch them again to show in reels format on homescreen.

 ### Screenshots